marissakirjonen/informationSecurity/h5-September2023!.md

     $ $HOME/john/run/zip2john tero.zip >tero.zip.hash

-Optionally, we can also look at the extracted hash with the next command:
+Optionally, we can also look at the extracted hash with the next command, where cat (concatenate) displays file content :

     $ cat tero.zip.hash